-The Annual Security Report is made available by October 1st each year (this was amended in 2020 to allow for publications up to Dec.
-31st) to all members of the campus community.
+The Annual Security Report is made available by October 1st each year to all members of the campus community.
 It is distributed via email to all employees and students.
 The most recent report, as well as the last six reports, is available on the "Annual Security Reports and Daily Crime Log" page on MySCU.
 Hard copies of the Annual Security Report can be attained at the Campus Safety office located in Bldg.
 F and the HR office, located in Bldg.
 C.